erajasekar/erajasekar.github.io/_drafts/2017-12-21-how-understanding-computer-scheduling-algorithms-can-help-us-productive.md

 ### Independent tasks

-Independent tasks doesn't require some other task to be completed before it can be picked up and also doesn't block other tasks from being completed.
+Independent tasks doesn't require some other task to be completed before it can be picked up and also doesn't block other tasks from being run.
 TODO eg.

 ### Dependent tasks

-Dependend tasks will have a pre-requisite for example in laundry drying can't done until cloths are washed first.
+Dependend tasks will have a pre-requisite.
+For example - in laundry drying can't done until cloths are washed first.

 So it's useful to organize the tasks by categories for efficient scheduling.